Herbal Teas: Know the Risks So You Can Enjoy the Benefits

 Be wary of herbal dietary supplements and extracts – including green tea compounds.

-Miracle-working, celebrity-rave, pseudo-medication teas have one proper place.
-In a ziplock bag – that you take to a drug disposal site.
+Miracle-working, celebrity-rave, pseudo-medication teas have one proper place in a ziplock bag – you take them to a drug disposal site.